 In California, personal injury cases have a statute of limitations of two years.
 This means a lawsuit must be filed within two years of the accident.
 We know that a lawsuit might be the last thing on your mind if you are battling CRPS symptoms, but you can trust Bisnar Chase to handle your case and ease any burden on you.

 Different law firms will have varying costs.
 At Bisnar Chase, we are proud to offer a ‘No Win, No Fee’ promise and a free consultation.
-This is a guarantee which protects our clients from any out-of-pocket expenses.
-If we don’t win your case, you won’t pay anything – it’s as simple as that.
+This is a guarantee that protects our clients from many initial expenses.
+If we don’t win your case, you won’t pay anything.

 Every case is different.
 It could take anywhere from three months to a few years, depending on the circumstances and whether a settlement can be agreed upon.
 We know it can be daunting to take on a long legal case while you are already dealing with CRPS.
 Let us handle your case while you focus on recovery.